Kong/docs.konghq.com/app/konnect/analytics/index.md

 When Advanced Analytics is set to **off**, new analytics data for this control plane will not appear in [custom reports](/konnect/analytics/use-cases/) or [API requests](/konnect/analytics/api-requests/), but you will still have access to basic API usage information within the gateway manager.

-It is only possible to toggle Advanced Analytics for the entity your data planes are connected to: if you are using Control Plane Groups, the toggle will only have an effect on the group, not on member CPs.
+It is only possible to toggle Advanced Analytics for the entity your data planes are connected to.
+If you are using control plane groups, the toggle will only have an effect on the group, not on member CPs.

 {:.note}
 > **Transition Time**: When you change the toggle for a control plane, it may take a few minutes for the setting to take effect.
-During this time, you may see partial data in Advanced Analytics for your dataplanes.
+During this time, you may see partial data in Advanced Analytics for your data planes.

 ## More information